On Belonging: Photographs of Indians of African Descent

 This display is supported by the Tia Collection

-An illustrated book titled A Certain Grace: The Sidi, Indians of African Descent, which includes an introduction by Mahmood Mamdani, is available from the National Portrait Gallery Shop or online.
+An illustrated book titled A Certain Grace: The Sidi, Indians of African Descent, which includes an introduction by Mahmood Mamdani, accompanied the exhibition.

 Published by Photoink, 2013.